 Six Backsplashes to Tie Your Kitchen Together

 When it comes to designing a kitchen that wows, it’s all in the details.
 There’s prime real estate behind the range that’s a great spot for creating a focal point for your kitchen.
-Functionally, backsplashes are a way to protect walls from stains and splatters, but today they also serve as an eye-catching centerpiece that can tie together your entire kitchen theme.
+Functionally, backsplashes are a way to protect walls from stains and splatters.
+However, today they also serve as an eye-catching centerpiece that can tie together your entire kitchen theme.
 Here are a few options that may very well be a perfect fit for your kitchen design.

-Think out of the Box:
+Think out of the Box

 With the rise of the “industrial look”, adding a backsplash of recycled brick or salvaged corrugated metals gives a modern and chic look.
 Re-purposed antique wood will add a rustic feel and warmth.
 With the exception of behind the cooking area, which needs to be non-combustible materials for code (and your safety),